mmm/mmm.github.com/source/_posts/2015-10-16-educational-components.md

 techniques... mostly just to see what comes out.

 <!--more-->

+---

+Let's save the world... it's simple, quit your job and go teach middle-school math.
+No, seriously.
+If you have any sort of quantitative background, it's most likely the best way to effectively contribute to society.

+Well, I don't really have the kind of patience it takes to work with kids, so I'd like to apply a little more leverage to the situation.

+Ok, so

+## The Goal

+Apply AdTech to Education.

+Specifically

+So I've always maintained that if you have any sort of quantitative background and an itch to save the world, you

+---

 I taught Physical Science at UT for, hell, pretty much my entire tenure in grad school.
 During that time, I spent a lot of time and effort trying to find